Dhanshree-Sonar/Log-Analyzer/README.md

 5. On terminal change directory to `vagrant` directory and run `psql -d news -f newsdata.sql`

 ## Create VIEWS, which are required for successful execution of log_analyzer.py

-`CREATE VIEW path_visits AS
+1. View to count the number of hits to the path `CREATE VIEW path_visits AS
 SELECT path, count(*) as visits
 FROM log
 GROUP BY path;`

-`CREATE VIEW log_data AS
+2. View to retrieve maximum used columns from a log table `CREATE VIEW log_data AS
 SELECT path, status, time
 FROM log;`

+3. View to count number of hits per day
 `CREATE VIEW all_load AS
 SELECT to_char(time, 'Month DD, YYYY') AS date, count(*) AS visits FROM log_data
 GROUP BY date;`

+4. View to count number of load errors per day
 `CREATE VIEW error_load AS
 SELECT to_char(time, 'Month DD, YYYY') AS date, count(*) AS visits FROM log_data